Buying a home is often a financial challenge. But it can be one of the best ways to accumulate wealth over time.

 When you sell your home, your equity effectively becomes cash — minus real estate agent fees and taxes.

 4. You can avoid housing payments in retirement

-Housing is the largest expense for households headed by someone age 65 or older — typically amounting to $15,529 per year — according to the U.S. Department of Labor.
-That’s about $1,294 per month.
+Housing is the largest expense for households headed by someone age 55 or older, according to the U.S. Department of Labor.

-As a homeowner, you can avoid all or some housing expenses in retirement, freeing up income for other uses.
+However, as a homeowner, you can avoid most of those housing expenses in retirement if you pay off your mortgage.
+That frees up income for other uses.
 For help getting there, check out “7 Painless Ways to Pay Off Your Mortgage Years Earlier.”